Watch The Berry Boys on TVNZ OnDemand now!: http://tvnz.co.nz/the-berry-boys/s1-ep1-video-6033094

 The Berry Boys is a documentary produced for TVNZ in collaboration with TVOne's Sunday and Te Papa and with funding from NZ on Air.
-See Sunday's item on the Boys here -- http://tvnz.co.nz/sunday/s2013-ep34-video-5593023
+The documentary screened on TVOne on Sunday the 3rd of August, at 10:30pm and again on Sunday the 10th of August at 11:55am.

 Between 1914 and 1918, dozens of photographs were taken of young men about to embark on a journey they would never forget and in some cases never return from.
 In the 1990s, these photographs were found in a cupboard by one of the tenants of 147 Cuba Street, Wellington.
 This was the former premises of Berry & Co, well-known Wellington portrait photographers, established in 1897 by William Berry.